phaux/babel-html/README.md

   -D, --copy-files Copy non-compilable files                           [boolean]
 ```

-This will compile all scripts embedded in all .html files in `src-dir` and save the results to `dest-dir`
+This will compile all scripts (embedded in html or regular js files) in `src-dir` and save the results to `dest-dir`

 ---